How to Install Pluto TV on Any Device: TV, Roku & Fire Stick

 Will Pluto TV work on my old TV?

-Yes — if your TV has an HDMI port, you can add a Roku, Fire Stick, or Chromecast as described above.
+If your TV has an HDMI port: Yes — add a Roku, Fire Stick, or Chromecast.

 Wrap Up